IdealisticAI/Documentation/BigManage.md

 ### Creating a deadline for one or multiple members
 > Specify the deadline’s name, when it should start and when it should expire.
 Identify the members by their ID, name, or email.
 You can also explain why the deadline is being created.
 For example, you could tell BigManage: “Create a deadline called ‘Submit Timesheet’ for member 1023 to start in 60 seconds because the deadline is approaching” or “Set a deadline ‘Update Profile’ for members Jane Doe and John Smith to start in 120 seconds because of HR requirements.”
 ### Deleting a deadline
 > Specify the deadline you want to remove by its ID or name.
-You can also explain why the deadline should be deleted.
-For example, you could tell BigManage: “Delete the deadline ‘Monthly Report’ because it is no longer relevant” or “Remove deadline 12 because the event was cancelled.”
+For example, you could tell BigManage: “Delete the deadline ‘Monthly Report’ because it is no longer relevant” or “Remove deadline 12”
 ### Restoring a deadline
 > Specify by its ID or name which removed deadline you want to bring back.
 For example, you could tell BigManage: “Restore the deadline ‘Call Client X’ that was deleted by mistake” or “Bring back the ‘Monthly Invoice Check’ deadline since it’s still needed.”